-Depositions are among the most document-intensive aspects of legal practice.
+Depositions are among the most document-heavy parts of legal practice.
 A single deposition can run two to seven hours, and complex litigation may involve dozens of them.
 Attorneys and paralegals spend countless hours reviewing deposition recordings, searching for specific testimony, and preparing deposition summaries for case strategy meetings.

-AI transcription tools like VidNotes can dramatically accelerate this preliminary review process.
-But it is essential to understand where AI transcription fits in the legal workflow and where certified court reporters remain necessary.
+AI transcription tools like VidNotes can speed up the preliminary review process.
+But you have to understand where AI transcription fits in the legal workflow and where certified court reporters are still necessary.

 Where AI Transcription Fits in Deposition Workflows

-Let us be clear about what AI transcription can and cannot do in a legal context.
+Let's be clear about what AI transcription can and can't do in a legal context.

-What AI transcription excels at: Rapid preliminary review, keyword searching across lengthy depositions, generating working summaries for internal case strategy, identifying key passages for deeper review, and preparing deposition digest outlines.
+What AI transcription is good at: Rapid preliminary review, keyword searching across lengthy depositions, generating working summaries for internal case strategy, identifying key passages for deeper review, and preparing deposition digest outlines.

 VidNotes is a case preparation tool, not a court reporting replacement.
-With that distinction clear, let us look at how it can save legal teams significant time.
+With that out of the way, here's how it can save legal teams real time.

 How to Use VidNotes for Deposition Review